btcpayserver/btcpayserver-doc/Payjoin-spec.md

 However, if you donate via payjoin, it will look like a normal transaction.

+On top of this we poison analysis by randomly faking a round amount of satoshi for the additional output.
+(See [the heuristic section](#heuristics))

 ### Blockchain analytics heuristics affected by our implementation <a name="heuristics"></a>

 Our implementation of payjoin is breaking the following blockchain: